MTYU-Luki/CurrencyApps/CurrencyApps/Readme.md

 ## Scope & Functionalities
 - Users can enter numbers
 - User can touch the calculate button
-- Users get "INVALID" info if what is entered is in text
+- Users get "INVALID" info if what is entered isn't a number

 ## How Does it works?
 Diawali dari method MainWindows pada class `MainWindows.Xaml.cs`, Lengkapnya sebagai berikut;